Tutorial: Retrieval-Augmented Generation (RAG)¶

 - Scale inference time compute using DSPy Optimizers, e.g. this notebook.

-- Cut cost by distilling to a smaller LM, via prompt or weight optimization, e.g. this notebook or this notebook.
+- Cut cost by distilling to a smaller LM, via prompt or weight optimization, e.g. this notebook.

 How do you decide which ones to proceed with first?